36th Surface Ship Division

 INTELLIGENCE BRIEFRF FORCES

-Order of Battle and Ship Composition
+Order of Battle (as publicly reported)

-Operational Readiness and Modernization
+Readiness Considerations and Constraints

 Strategic Significance